cal-adapt/climakitae/docs/contribute.rst

 We welcome contributions to either repository.

-Contributions to climakitae that we would welcome could involve a performance improvement, something which makes any of the tools more generally applicable, or adds a feature to handle a commonly-requested operation (without duplicating anything that already exists in the Pangeo ecosystem).
+Welcomed contributions could involve a performance improvement, something which makes any of the tools more generally applicable, or adds a feature to handle a commonly-requested operation (without duplicating anything that already exists in the Pangeo ecosystem).

 Notebooks should be applications of general interest to our user community, which use the tools in climakitae whenever such a tool exists, and do not have dependencies outside of the `Pangeo libraries <https://github.com/pangeo-data/pangeo-docker-images/blob/master/pangeo-notebook/packages.txt>`_.